n8n-io/n8n-docs/docs/advanced-ai/examples/understand-agents.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: What is an agent in AI?
+title: What's an agent in AI?
 description: Understand agents in the context of AI.
 Learn how n8n provides agents.
 contentType: explanation
 ---

-# What is an agent in AI?
+# What's an agent in AI?

 One way to think of an agent is as a [chain](/advanced-ai/examples/understand-chains/) that knows how to make decisions.
 Where a chain follows a predetermined sequence of calls to different AI components, an agent uses a language model to determine which actions to take.